StuFraser/aqua-ripple/README.md

 Drop a pin on any water body and AquaRipple will:

 - Fetch the clearest available Sentinel-2 satellite image from the past 12 months
-- Analyse four spectral views (true colour, false colour, NDWI water mask, NDCI chlorophyll index)
+- Download raw spectral bands and compute water quality indices directly from pixel data (NDWI, MNDWI, NDCI, FAI, turbidity index, and more)
-- Return water quality indicators including chlorophyll-a, turbidity, algae bloom detection, water clarity, and cyanobacteria risk
+- Interpret those indices using a calibrated LLM to produce water quality indicators: chlorophyll-a, turbidity, algae bloom detection, water clarity, and cyanobacteria risk
 - Translate those indicators into plain-English activity safety ratings for swimming, fishing, boating, irrigation, and animal watering
 - Derive an overall water quality score — entirely in code from the indicators, not from AI guesswork